Stranmor/gemini-proxy-key-rotation-rust/README.md

 ## Security

 -   **NEVER** commit your `config.yaml` file or expose your API keys in public repositories or client-side code.
+Use environment variables for keys in production/Docker environments.
 -   Use strong, unique API keys.
 -   Consider running the proxy in a trusted network environment.